vuciv/true-random-shuffle/README.md

 ## License

-This project is private and not licensed for public use.
+This project is open source and available under the MIT License.

 ## Contributing

-This is a private project.
-Please contact the repository owner for contribution guidelines.
+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.